 Sensory gardens provide intimate spaces where young children can be immersed in the scents, textures and colors of plants and related elements. ~NC State Natural Learning Initiative

 An adaptive garden is a space specially designed for the physical limitations some students may have.
 At The Riverwood Conservancy youth participate in the “enabling garden” which provides programs for students with a wide range of needs.
-Building a bed that are wheelchair accessible is just one adaptation that can–and should– be incorporated into any school.
+Building at least one bed that is wheelchair accessible is just one adaptation that can–and should– be incorporated into any school.

 Although not new, the field of horticultural therapy has experienced a resurgence as educators and medical professionals alike remember the healing power of nature.
 Gardens designed specifically for the blind, vegetable gardens that grow “greens for gray matter,” (to support brain function), and therapeutic programs for veterans are all ways to be inclusive.
 The American Horticultural Therapy Association features several other examples of successful garden spaces throughout the country.